Forms, Contracts, Rules, and Regulations

 - Team members are expected to attend all team-related activities unless prior approval is obtained for such absences by the head coach and athletic director.
 Unexcused absences from practice, game, or related events may result in make-up conditioning and/or loss of playing time.
 Excused absences include illness, injury, death in the family, remedial academic tutoring, and approved participation in other school functions.

-- A student who is cut from one sport may go out for another sport during the same season with permission from that sport’s head coach.
+- A student who is cut from one sport try out for another sport during the same season with permission from that sport’s head coach.
 A student who quits a sport after being selected as a team member may not play a different sport during the same season.

 - Athletic managers and scorekeepers must abide by the same rules for participation as athletes.